cmartinezBoada/Linux-Server-Configuration/Readme.md

 1. Launching an AWS Lightsail Instance and connect to it via SSH
   - Launching an AWS Lightsail instance
   - The instance's security group provides a SSH port 22 by default
-  - The public IP is 52.91.21.75
+  - The public IP is 35.180.215.126
   - Download the private key LightsailDefaultKeyPair.pem from AWS and rename it as Lightsail_key.rsa
 2. User, SSH and Security Configurations
-  - Log into the remote VM as root user (ubuntu) through ssh: $ ssh -i ~/.ssh/Lightsail_key.rsa ubuntu@52.47.136.220
+  - Log into the remote VM as root user (ubuntu) through ssh: $ ssh -i Lightsail_key.rsa ubuntu@35.180.215.126
   - Create a new user grader: $ sudo adduser grader.
   - Grant udacity the permission to sudo, by adding a new file under the sudoers directory: $ sudo nano /etc/sudoers.d/grader.
 In the file put in: grader ALL=(ALL:ALL) ALL, then save and quit.
   - Generate a new key pair by entering the following command at the terminal of your local machine.
   1. $ ssh-keygen choosing the grader_key name.
-  2. Print the public key $ cat ~/.ssh/grader_key.pub.
+  2. Print the public key $ cat grader_key.pub.
   3. Select the public key and copy it.
   4. Create a new directory called .ssh $ mkdir .ssh on your virtual machine.
   - Paste the public key grader_key.pub to authorized_keys, and change the permissions: